rapid7/re2-java/README.md

     new RE2("abc?") matcher "abc and abc ab ab" map( _.group ) foreach println

+If you are not interested in fetching groups offset you can disable this feature, by using

+    RE2Matcher m = new RE2("ab(c?)").matcher("abc and abc ab ab", false);
+    assertEquals(1, m.GroupCount());
+    // now m contains information only for group 0
+    // so m.start(), m.end() and m.group()
+    // trying m.{start|end|group}(n : n > 0) always fails

+If your regex is very complex (most likely programmatically composed by concatenating different patterns) and the number of groups is huge, this can improve performance significantly (data structures to contain all possible matches are not allocated).

 **NOTE 1**: `RE2Matcher` object maintains a pointer to a char buffer that is used in C++ stack to manage the current string, in order to avoid a copy for each iteration.
 For this reason, `RE2Matcher` object implements AutoCloseable interface, to be used in `try-with-resource` statement.
 Close method is called in `finalize()`, so garbage collector will ensure (sooner or later) to free the memory.
 This is the same pattern that has been used for